Youth Crossroads Staff

 Director of Clinical Services

 Michelle is a former resident of Cicero and graduate of the local school districts.
-She obtained her Master of Arts degree in Counseling Psychology from Lewis University and is a Licensed Clinical Professional Counselor in the State of Illinois.
-In addition, Michelle has two certifications: a certificate in Child and Adolescent Mental Health from the University of Illinois College of Medicine and a certificate for Non-Profit Business Excellence from the University of Notre Dame Mendoza College of Business.
-Michelle has also received additional training from the staff at Laurie Children’s Hospital on treating adolescents with trauma and is a trainer on the affects of trauma in the schools and the community.
-She has more than 20 years of experience in the counseling profession, specializing in the areas of troubled youth and child abuse and has experience working with young children, adolescents and adults.
-Michelle currently oversees all clinical services at Youth Crossroads and is the primary supervisor and trainer for our Clinical Training Program.
+She obtained her Master of Arts degree in Counseling Psychology from Lewis University, is a Licensed Clinical Professional Counselor in the State of Illinois, and most recently a Certified Clinical Trauma Professional.
+She has 27 years of experience in the counseling profession, specializing in the areas of troubled youth and child abuse.
+Michelle currently oversees all Counseling Services at Youth Crossroads, including the Counseling Training Program.

 Joel Wallen, MNM